AntonioNoack/JVM2WASM/README.md

 ## Quirks
 - I replaced the java.lang.String contents with UTF-8, because that's more sensible imo and saves memory.
 - There is only a single thread.
-It cannot sleep (because that's impossible in JavaScript).
+It cannot sleep, because that's impossible in JavaScript.
-- There is only asynchronous IO via JavaScript bindings, because JavaScript has no synchronous IO (or it shouldn't be used, because that would block the UI thread).
+- There is only asynchronous IO via JavaScript bindings, because JavaScript has no synchronous IO, or it shouldn't be used, because that would block the UI thread.
 - My Java-8 implementation is lackluster in relation to lambdas: I only support Java-native lambdas.
 - It is precompiled, so at runtime, classes are immutable, and no additional .jars can be loaded.
 - Reflection is partially supported: constructors, methods and fields exist if they are used.
 Methods only if they have few arguments (because I haven't solved it programmatically yet).
 Annotations for anything else but fields aren't supported yet.